The inaugural meeting of the Citizens' Assembly was held on 25th January 2020. The inaugural meeting can be watched here.

 To assist with this discussion, facilitators and note-takers will be present at each table.
 Roomaxx Ltd were selected to provide this service following a competitive tendering process.

-Following a presentation from an expert or invited speaker, the Assembly typically will break into private session roundtable discussions to allow the Members to discuss what they have heard and to hear each other’s views.
-The role of the facilitator in this case will be to:
+Following a presentations from the speakers, the Assembly typically will break into private session round-table discussions to allow the Members to discuss what they have heard and to hear each other’s views.

 The Government will then provide a response to each recommendation of the Assembly and, if accepting the recommendation, will indicate the timeframe it envisages for the holding of any related referendum.